junxit/us-congress-bills-115/derived/amendments.md

 ### 22 U.S.C. § 5952

-> Section 1552(h) is amended by striking “calender” each place it appears and inserting “calendar”.
+> Subsection (i) of section 1552, as redesignated by section 511(a)(1) of this Act, is amended by striking “calender” each place it appears and inserting “calendar”.

 | | |
 |---|---|